Tarab-Imam/cprograms/README.md

 # cprograms
-In this repository,I am going to include some programs of C.
+In this repository,I'm going to include some programs of C.